yatharth0512-iitj/Drowsiness_Detection/README.md

 # Real-Time-Drowsiness-Detection-System
-A Real Time Drowsiness Detection System made using OpenCV.This repository code can detect your eyes and alert when the user is drowsy.
+A Real Time Drowsiness Detection System made using OpenCV.
+This repository code can detect your eyes and alert when the user is drowsy.

 ## Applications
 This can be used by riders who tend to drive for a longer period of time that may lead to accidents